Carl Hart: Public debate

 Hart argues that drug policy in the U.S. and most of the rest of the world "is based on assumption and anecdote, but rarely on scientific evidence".
-He advocates decriminalizing drug use through policies that are scientifically based rather than heavily influenced by social determinants such as race and class.
+He once advocated decriminalizing drug use through policies that are scientifically based rather than heavily influenced by social determinants such as race and class.
+Now he recommends legalizing drugs.
 He discusses the criminalization of crack cocaine (typically associated with poor communities) and lack of similar criminalization of powder cocaine (traditionally associated with wealthier communities) as an example of how drug criminalization has been based on social problems rather than scientific fact, since both contain the same active chemical.

 Hart has said that the poor, crime-ridden environment he grew up in influenced his world view, and that he once believed drugs caused poverty and crime in most neighborhoods.
 Later, through his research, he came to believe that "crime and poverty were mostly independent of drug use".

 Hart has lectured and testified around the world as an expert on psychoactive drugs.
 He testified before the United States Congress Committee On Oversight and Government Reform.
 He has testified, on the stand and in written submissions, in family courts in New York City, advocating for children to stay with parents who have tested positive for cannabis, arguing that there is no scientific evidence that cannabis use has a detrimental effect on parenting.
 In one case, a mother had tested positive while giving birth at a city hospital and been charged with negligence (the case was later dropped).

 In a 2013 New York Times editorial, Hart commented on the toxicology report in the case of Trayvon Martin, where the indication of cannabis in Martin's blood was used as evidence that he might have been paranoid the night of his fatal shooting, causing him to attack his shooter.
 Hart said this argument relied on outdated notions of cannabis use, such as those in Reefer Madness, and failed to recognize the seven decades of research on cannabis that show the levels in Martin's blood were insufficient to cause paranoia, which is extremely uncommon in cannabis users.

 At a 2017 drug policy conference at the University of the Philippines Diliman, Hart addressed misconceptions about methamphetamine in the Philippines during President Rodrigo Duterte's war on drugs.
 Citing lab tests on animals, Hart refuted Duterte's claim that methamphetamine shrinks people's brains and makes them violent.
 After his speech, Hart began to receive online death threats that forced him to quickly leave the Philippines.
 Duterte said of Hart's claims, "That's all bullshit to me" and called Hart a "son of a bitch who has gone crazy".
 In an interview with Public Radio International, Hart called Duterte "a president making such ignorant comments about drugs like he's a pharmacologist" and added that Duterte was "out of his league when he talks about drugs".